Nuclearpotato69/Capy-Stand/README.md

 # Capy stand commands
+### if a command is broken / not working correctly dm me punchy#0411 or make sure your in an updated server
 #### if a command has a capital then make sure when you type it in that letter is capital
 ##### summon! -- summons the stand
 ##### ora! -- attacks infront of you